-From the viewpoint of structural and market risks, last year was characterised by low inflation in the main economies and by the actions of central banks, which provided liquidity and intervened in the public debt financial markets.
-In certain markets, the systematic purchases of public debt by central banks triggered a reduction in market depth.
+The year was characterised by a pick-up in inflation and by the actions of the central banks, which preserved, as in the previous year, their policies of supplying ample liquidity and intervening in the debt markets.
+In certain markets, systematic purchases public debt by central banks continued to trigger a reduction in market depth.

 The exposure of net interest income to different scenarios of interest rate changes is analysed monthly using dynamic simulation measures.
 With a more long-term outlook, the Bank also analyses the sensitivity of its economic value to movements in interest rates.

-The interest rate risk exposure of net interest income of parallel changes of ±100 basis points in market interest rates is +10.9/-11.7%, for a 12-month horizon.
+The interest rate risk exposure of net interest income of parallel shifts of ±100 basis points in market interest rates is 9.3/-2.5%, for a 12-month horizon.

-The Bank's working assumption is used to calculate both measures, which considers negative interest rates, except for those items with a Euribor floor.
+Management assumptions were used to calculate both measures, considering negative interest rates, except for items with a Euribor floor.

 Risk associated with the Bank's ability to meet the payment obligations it acquires and to fund its investment lending business.
 The Bank actively monitors liquidity and liquidity forecasts, as well the actions to be taken in both business-as-usual situations and in exceptional circumstances arising due to internal causes or market behaviours.